 Step Two: The Only Grower with All Products 100% Non-GMO Project Verified

-Pines is also the only grower of greens with all products Non-GMO Project Verified, including our alfalfa.
-Cereal grasses can easily obtain verification because, so far, GMO cereal grass does not exist so it is easy to be verified for them; however Alfalfa is an “at-risk” crop.
+Pines/Cerophyl is also the only grower of greens with all products Non-GMO Project Verified, including our alfalfa.
+So far, GMO cereal grass does not exist so it is easy to be verified for them; however Alfalfa is an “at-risk” crop.

 Pines/Cerophyl’s organic alfalfa was the first to pass all Non-GMO Project tests and was the first alfalfa verified as non-GMO by them.
 That means Pines/Cerophyl the only supplier of green ingredients with all our products both Certified Organic and Non-GMO Project verified.
 We can submit all paperwork so you and your customers can put both logos on labels.
 We also test each 1,000 kg. batch of cereal grass, alfalfa and kale for gluten so we can help you develop FDA gluten free products.

 Step Three: The Only Sustainable Grower that Does Not Destroy the Ogallala Aquifer

-As a company founded on respect for the planet, our team strongly opposes the waste, depletion and contamination of the Ogallala Aquifer.
+As a company founded on respect for the planet, our team is strongly the loss of the Ogallala Aquifer.
 That “fossil water” took tens of thousands of years to accumulate.
-Now, farmers using poisons to grow crops, has contaminated it.
-The other Kansas grower of greens is among those who have abused this limited resource.
-For more than 70 years they have pumped irrigation water from the Ogallala to grow pesticide-based alfalfa.
-Most of the water evaporated and wasn’t even used by the plants.
-They pumped millions of gallons, wasting precious water from a very-limited fresh water source.
+Now, farmers using poisons to grow crops, have contaminated it, including the other Kansas grower of greens..
+For more than 70 years they have pumped water from the Ogallala to grow pesticide-based alfalfa.

-Pines is proud to be the ONLY grower of whole food wheatgrass, barley grass, oat grass, rye grass, kale and alfalfa powders in Kansas that grows all its crops without irrigation.
-That’s because we grow those crops in appropriate regions that receive plenty of rainfall.
+Pines/Cerophyl is the ONLY grower of wheatgrass, barley grass, oat grass, rye grass, kale and alfalfa powders to not use irrigation.
+That’s because we grow those crops in regions that receive plenty of rainfall.

 Step Four: The Only Grower Using Modern Machines to Harvest Green Ingredients